Felix-dev25/CodeAlpha_Secure_Coding_Review/README.md

 5. No Rate Limiting or Control: Continuous sniffing could overwhelm your system or generate massive logs if used at scale.
 Always consider limiting packet capture scope or add pause intervals if needed.

-Copilot reccommendations:
-1. Limit use to trusted and private environments.

-2. Add exception handling around packet parsing.

-3. Avoid printing raw payload data unless necessary; or sanitize it if you do.

-4. Never use this to sniff traffic without clear user permission, wiretap laws exist in many regions, including Kenya.

-5. Run with minimal privileges when possible

 Security and stabilty considerations for the tracert function:

 1. Input Validation: You're using raw input() for domain entry.
 If someone inputs malformed or malicious data, you might hit unexpected behavior.
 Consider validating the domain with a regex or using libraries like socket.gethostbyname() to test DNS resolution first.

 2. Privilege Requirements: ICMP packets often need elevated privileges (root/admin) to send.
 Running this as a regular user may fail silently or raise a PermissionError, depending on the OS.